crosscompute/crosscompute-policies/terms.md

 You may not use the API to download data or Content from CrossCompute for spamming purposes, including for the purposes of selling CrossCompute users' personal information, such as to recruiters, headhunters, and job boards.

-All use of the CrossCompute API is subject to these Terms of Service and the CrossCompute Privacy Statement.
+All use of the CrossCompute API is subject to these Terms of Service and our Privacy Policy.

 ### CrossCompute May Terminate Your Use of the API